sinc0115/Lennox/README.md

 Created by the Lennox coding club!

 ## Hacktoberfest 2022
-* To contribute as part of Hacktoberfest, add a page to the restaurant website
+* To contribute as part of Hacktoberfest, please find an open issue and ask to be assigned to it
-* Please copy and update the nav, as appropriate
 * Have fun!
 Great for newbies and first time participants